hphelion/docs.hpcloud.com/apispecs/c1.1/cinder/hp-block-storage-api.md

 TODO(smulcahy) Add additional examples and request/response samples for scenarios such as creating from snapshot, bfv and so on
+TODO(smulcahy) Clarify that some options are mutually exclusive options (imageRef/snapshot_id/source_volid)

 ##### 4.5.1.5 Delete volume #### {#delete_volume}
 ###### DELETE /volumes/{volume_id}